Example of Confusion Matrix in Python

 1 1 4

-You can use the seaborn package in Python to get a more vivid display of the matrix.
-To accomplish this task, you’ll need to add the following two components into the code:
+You can use the Matplotlib and Seaborn packages in Python to get a more vivid display of the matrix.

 import pandas as pd